What the Silence in Your Global Meetings Is Really Saying

 Q: Why do some cultures stay silent in meetings while others speak up freely?

-It isn’t just personality.
+The cause runs deeper than personality.
 Hayati et al. (2024) found that in high context cultures like Japan and China, professional silence is typically read as reflective and respectful, while in low context cultures like the United States the exact same silence tends to be interpreted as confusion or disengagement.
-These aren’t character differences.
-They’re learned communication norms.
+These are learned communication norms more than character differences.

 Yes, significantly.
-Hayati et al. (2024) found that the absence of nonverbal cues in virtual settings makes these misunderstandings worse because there’s nothing left to interpret besides the gap itself.
-When you can’t see body language, a processing pause and a disagreement pause look identical.
+Hayati et al. (2024) found that the absence of nonverbal cues in virtual settings makes these misunderstandings worse, because there is nothing left to interpret besides the gap itself.
+When you cannot see body language, a processing pause and a disagreement pause look identical.

 Q: Is silence in meetings always about cultural background?